Skip to Content

 Not Passed by Legislature

 AB 891, Quick-Build Project Pilot Program: AB 891 would require Caltrans to develop quick-build bike lane and intersection projects to improve safety on state highways for cyclists and pedestrians.
-It passed the Assembly but was not passed by the Assembly.
+It passed the Assembly but was not passed by the Senate.
 Read more.

 AB 939, The Safe, Sustainable, Traffic-Reducing Transportation Bond Act of 2026: AB 939, which would have placed a bond on the November 3, 2026 statewide ballot to fund sustainable transportation throughout California, did not receive a committee hearing or vote.
 Read more.